nydailynews/stat-tracker/README.md

 ## How to update the [Broncos Sacks Tracker](http://www.denverpost.com/2016/09/14/denver-broncos-sack-tracker-2016/) for a new year

-1. Open the shared Sports spreadsheet
+1. Open the shared Sports spreadsheet (in Google Drive, if you don't have access ask Boniface)
 2. Create two new tabs: broncos-sacks-YEAR and broncos-sacks-by-player-YEAR
 3. The layout for the new tabs should look like the previous years' sheets.
 4. Add a row (insert it in row 2) in the broncos-sacks-per-season for the new year, give it a value of 0.